pedi10/introtoflutterui_umee/tutorials/login_walkthrough.md

 1. Use a `Scaffold` widget to provide the base layout for the page.
 2. Add a `Center` widget to align content in the middle of the screen.
 3. Use a `Column` widget inside the `Center` to arrange the page elements vertically (e.g., logo, form).
-   - Use `mainAxisAlignment` to Aligns the children of Column widget along the main axis (vertical) to be centered.
+   - Use `mainAxisAlignment` to align the children of Column widget along the main axis (vertical) to be centered, and `crossAxisAlignment` to center align the children horizontally

    ```dart
     @override